mraml/NYX99/README.md

 ## 📖 Overview

 NYX99 is an advanced simulation system designed to model and simulate human behavior, social interactions, and population dynamics.
 The project provides a comprehensive framework for creating, managing, and analyzing simulated human societies with configurable parameters and real-time monitoring.
-It's a project I'm vibe coding long term, like my own digital model train set, or terrarium.
+It's a project I'm vibe coding as a long termvhobby, like my own digital model train set, or terrarium, and eventually maybe a nice place for us all to live once the machines take over.

 ## ✨ Features